ControlThePancake/dofeFullStack/README.md

-If you have any inquires or suggestions, either email me or just make a fork and submit a pull request This also probably wont work for anyone trying to fork it, as the .env files and some other stuff are gone cause of gitignore
+If you have any inquires or suggestions, either email me or just make a fork and submit a pull request